CokkocZateki/Insight/docs/wiki/Source-Installation.md

 - [Further Reading](#further-reading)

 # Requirements (running from source)
-* Python 3.6 (Prior versions of Python will not work.
-Python 3.7+ is currently unsupported.)
+* Python 3.11 (Older versions may work but are not tested.)
 * Packages in requirements.txt
 * The latest [sqlite-latest.sqlite.bz2](https://www.fuzzwork.co.uk/dump/) from Fuzzwork
 * Git